How to Establish Relationships Between Parent and Child Companies in Bulk

 With Insycle, you can automatically detect and create relationships between child companies and parent companies in bulk.

-If the parent and child records you want to associate are already in your CRM, use the Bulk Operations module.
+If the parent and child records you want to associate are already in your CRM, use the Associate app.
 To associate new records from a CSV while importing, use the Magical Import module.

 Tips for Creating Relationships between Companies

 You will need a convention for identifying parent companies in your CRM.
 Without this, there is no way to associate them in bulk.

 - Adding an identifier to parent company names, such as "HQ."
 This is what the filter in the example template is looking for.
 For example, the Parent Company value could be, "Microsoft HQ."

 - Adding a custom field to manually tag parent companies before making the relationship.

 - Using other fields, such as opportunity amounts, to automatically identify and tag parent companies.